 The new Netflix API architecture is a significant departure from our previous generic RESTful API.

-Dynamic JVM languages combined with an asynchronous Java API and the functional reactive programming model have proven to be a powerful combination to enable safe and efficient development of highly concurrent code.
+Dynamic JVM languages combined with an asynchronous Java API and the reactive programming model have proven to be a powerful combination to enable safe and efficient development of highly concurrent code.